Libertyville, Illinois: Library

 Libertyville is one of six communities comprising the Cook Memorial Public Library District.
 The Cook Park library, located on Cook and Brainerd streets in Libertyville, is one of the District's two library facilities.
 The library was originally housed in the Cook Mansion, after resident Ansel B. Cook's wife, Emily, deeded the property to the Village of Libertyville in 1920 for use as a library.
 In 1968, a 33000 sqft addition was added, adjacent to the Cook home.
 By 1984, the library's collection, as well as the population, had doubled in size.
 The Evergreen Interim Library opened in 2003 as a temporary facility at the south end of the district, in Vernon Hills.
 In 2007, the Library Board adopted plans to add an approximately 10000 sqft addition to the Cook Park facility, which was completed in January 2011.

 Media

 The Libertyville Review, published by Pioneer Press, covers Libertyville.
 Regional newspapers that occasionally contain coverage of Libertyville include the Chicago Tribune, Daily Herald and Lake County News-Sun.

 Transportation

-Libertyville has a station on Metra's North Central Line (at Prairie Crossing) and also two stations along Metra's Milwaukee District/North Line which provides service between Fox Lake and Union Station, one of which shares a driveway with the station for the North Central Service.
+Libertyville has a station on Metra's North Central Service (at Prairie Crossing) and also two stations along Metra's Milwaukee District North Line which provides service between Fox Lake and Union Station, one of which shares a driveway with the station for the North Central Service.

+Pace provides bus service on Route 574 connecting Libertyville to Grayslake and other destinations.